 A Nobody seems quite sure.
 We’ve a lot of information about its early days but it doesn’t quite add up to a complete story.
 Facts first, then the speculation.

 This came from the saddle-girth meaning of the word, which itself had been borrowed from Spanish cincha in the 1860s.
 A saddle that had been tightly cinched was secure or had a firm grip.
-The noun came along a little later to refer to something that was a cinch was a safe or sure thing, an idea which developed into the slang sense of something that was a certainty.
+The noun came along a little later to refer to something that was a safe or sure thing, an idea which developed into the slang sense of something that was a certainty.
 In this example, the assuredness was on the part of the gamblers running a crooked game:

 Unlike many modern urban folk, in the 1890s everyone who used the phrase knew exactly what a cinch was in its literal sense.
 So lead-pipe cinch had to resonate somehow with that.
 Jonathon Lighter, in the Random House Historical Dictionary of American Slang, points out that there was a brief flowering of another sense, that of having an especially firm grip on something.
 The idea was presumably that if a leather cinch was effective, one made of lead would be even more so, or that one’s grip on lead pipe could be firmer than on a leather strap.

 Following the first appearance of this piece in the newsletter, several subscribers suggested that the piece of lead pipe might have been used to tighten a strap.
 Larry Krakauer described it like this: “If you want to cinch something really tightly, you put something like a stick, or perhaps a piece of pipe, through the rope loop that goes around the object to be held, and you twist it.
 The length of pipe twisting the rope gives you enormous leverage.
 Lead pipe was a suitable size and was likely to be available.”
 This is plausible because cowboy cinches weren't fastened with a buckle but passed through a ring and knotted.
 However, essential evidence is lacking.